enlistedmango/nm-robotwars/README.md

 **TODO**
+- [ ] Handle player events (onSpawn, onDisconnect)
 - [ ] Allow people to carry the bots around
+  - [ ] Spawn model in hand
+  - [ ] Give option to place item (similar to car spawning)
+  - [ ] Once item is placed, then run `spawnBot` function
+- [ ] Pickup annimation doesn't run properly
+- [ ] If ped get's knocked over by RC car, it breaks the controls
 - [ ] Add in distance checks to *disconnect* the bot if too far
 - [ ] Basic RC customisations
 - [ ] Point scoring UI